-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Some of our lowest career and college- readiness rates are among the English learners, LTELs, low-income, and foster youth student groups who are all below the state average of 18.7% for graduates completing a CTE pathway.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness learners, LTELs, low-income, and foster youth student groups who are all below the state average of 18.7% for graduates completing a CTE pathway.
 They were also below the state average of 44.5% completing A-G courses. the state average for completing A-G and CTE was 11.1%.
-Our English learners, LTELs, low- income, and foster youth students, need to be prepared to pursue a career or attend a college.
-Students, teachers, and parents provided feedback indicating that they support the value of meaningful student activities and incentives.
-Scope: Schoolwide offerings.
-Additionally, our counselors will work closely with teachers to ensure all students complete a college and/or career coursework.
+In 2024, completion A-G was 0.0% and CTE pathway completion was 5.8% Our English learners, LTELs, low-income, and foster youth students need to be prepared to pursue a career or attend a college.
+Students, teachers, and parents provided feedback indicating that they support the value of meaningful student activities and incentives. complete college and/or career coursework.
 Counselors connect students with WIOA to receive job training and placement.
 Additionally, field trips will be planned for career exploration.
 When our students enroll, they soon start to engage in career inventory, exploration, and professional skills, to align their interests into either CTE or other secondary education.
 We take into consideration local employment opportunities and student interests to help guide students into valuable coursework.
 Support personnel, staff, partnerships, and materials are essential to tailor and implement the curriculum for students.
 We have witnessed our students be successful in these programs.
-We expect that these actions will have a positive impact on our college and career readiness rates for our English learners, LTEL, low-income, foster youth, and students with disabilities Furthermore, because we expect that all students could benefit from this action, it is provided on a schoolwide basis. learners, LTEL, low- income, foster youth, and students with disabilities.
+We expect that these actions will have a positive impact on our college and career readiness rates for our English learners, LTEL, low-income, foster youth, and students with disabilities.
+Furthermore, because we expect that all students could benefit from this action, it is provided on a schoolwide basis. income, foster youth, and students with disabilities.
 We will also consider input from the parents, students, and teachers.
-2.2 Action: Professional development addressing English Learners, low income, and foster youth students Need: As demonstrated in the Identified Needs and Metrics sections, the CAASPP results in the To address this need, we will adjust the design of the action to ensure dedicated professional learning opportunities and collaboration specifically towards Mathematics and support for English Learners.
-A deliberate approach using the Professional Learning Communities model and data-driven decision-making to incorporate evidence-based instructional strategies for We will closely monitor progress on the CAASPP results, especially for English learners, LTEL, low-income, foster youth, and students with disabilities.
+2.2 Action: Professional development addressing English learners, low income, and foster youth students Need: As demonstrated in the Identified Needs and Metrics sections, the CAASPP results in the ELA, math, and science assessments show that many of our lowest performing students are English learners, low-income, and foster To address this need, we will adjust the design of the action to ensure dedicated professional learning opportunities and collaboration specifically towards mathematics and support for English learners.
+A deliberate approach using the Professional Learning Communities model and data-driven decision-making to incorporate evidence-based instructional strategies for scaffolding learning and assignment of interventions will promote academic progress.
+We will closely monitor progress on the CAASPP results, especially for English learners, LTEL, low-income, foster youth, and students with disabilities.
+We expect that these actions will have a positive impact on students with CAASPP scores.